 Third Phase

-• Developing elevator pitches and interview skills and
+• Developing compelling elevator pitches

 Navigating the StreetWise Bridge

-13 weeks of mentoring
+13 weeks

 Activating the StreetWise Bridge